-After a three-year hiatus, Milestone’s RIDE motorcycle simulation series is making a triumphant return.
-Not long after MotoGP 23’s reveal, Milestone made the surprise announcement that RIDE 5 is speeding onto PC and consoles this summer.
+After a three-year hiatus, Milestone’s RIDE motorcycle simulation series has finally returned, with RIDE 5 speeding onto PC and consoles following the release of MotoGP 23.

 Compared to Milestone’s MotoGP and Monster Energy Supercross games, the RIDE games focus on licensed road bikes with a mix of real-life and fictional locations.
 Think of it as the Gran Turismo of bike games.